prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/manage_script/users.md

-# Manage users with manage.py
+# Manage users

-The {file}`manage.py` script includes commands for user management.
+The `funkwhale-manage` command line interface includes commands for user management.
 Use these commands to automate managing users from the command line.

-All users-related commands are available under the `python3 manage.py fw users` namespace.
+All users-related commands are available under the `funkwhale-manage fw users` namespace.

 ## Create users

-You can create users with the {file}`manage.py` script.
+You can create users with the `funkwhale-manage` command line interface.
 There are different ways to create users depending on what approach you want to take.

 ### Create a user interactively